-Foster carers can use the project as a means of talking through their thoughts on how to deal with a specific issue, a sounding board for frustrations, somewhere to discuss the feelings of grief and loss that are part and parcel of being a foster carer or somewhere they can debrief after a stressful situation or placement.
+Foster carer champions support carers who need to talk through their thoughts on how to deal with a specific issue, a sounding board for frustrations, somewhere to discuss the feelings of grief and loss that are part and parcel of being a foster carer or somewhere they can debrief after a stressful situation or placement.
 They can talk in confidence by phone to or email an experienced and specially trained foster carer champion who is there to listen, to support and to understand what they are going through as a foster carer.

 Let’s Go Again!

 Thanks to funding from the National Lottery’s Awards for All programme we are delighted to launch Let’s Go Again!
 Arts & Crafts, the first in a series of four themed booklets encouraging children and young people (and grown ups) to participate in challenges and become a medal winner!

 Arts & Crafts encourages learning a new skill, being creative and making a gift.
 Fun with Food will involve cooking and health eating challenges, Nature Detectives will focus on discovering wildlife and enjoying the outdoors and Scotland has Talent will engage children in music and drama.

 If you would like a copy of Arts & Crafts, or if you would like a copy of our original booklet, Let’s Go: Sporting Challenges, please email email@example.com or phone 0141 204 1400

 Our Fosterline Scotland service can be contacted on 0141 204 1400.
 You can also email firstname.lastname@example.org.
 Our Fosterline worker usually works Monday to Friday from 10am Util 4pm and is happy to answer a range of fostering related queries and questions.